-After the Globe charity auction in late summer 2022, artists will receive 10% of all net money raised by their Globe.
-The remaining funds will create the grant-making programme for racial justice.
+After the Globe charity auction in December 2022, artists will receive 10% of net profit raised by their Globe at auction.
+The remaining will go to charitable racial equity causes.

 We will be opening Artist Studios in each of the host cities for accepted artists to create their Globes.
 You may not use the public Artist Studio for any other purpose aside from Globe creation.